xrdocs/programmability/_tutorials/2021-04-29-pyats-series-be-a-model.md

 * Multiple tools for Test Harness such as triggers or traffic,
 * Ansible and Robot libraries for easy integration with other tools.

 You can find supported **parsers** and **models** in the [official documentation](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/).
 {: .notice--info}

 ## Why do models exist?

 Now, what if you have to collect this output from multiple devices running different OS?
 The output might be slightly different.
-On one OS, a key could be missing, renamed and/or require an additional command to be correctly populated.
+On one operating system (OS), a key could be missing, renamed and/or require an additional command to be correctly populated.

+For each `feature`, the operational information is collected by executing multiple show-commands, after which that output is parsed and stored into a Python datastructure.
+This structure will be the same for any OS supported by the model.
+Said differently, the Python structure between two OS supported by the model will have the same nested structure and the same keys (ex: `description`); but probably not the same values (ex: `Configured using NETCONF!`).

+Below, a diagram of the show-commands sent to the device to fully populate the `Interface` model, depending of the OS.

 ![pyats_interface_model.png]({{site.baseurl}}/images/pyats_interface_model.png){: .align-center}

+## When to use models?

 # Getting your hands dirty